churchthemes/widget-importer-exporter/readme.txt

 == Screenshots ==

-1. The main import/export screen.
+1. Main import/export screen
-2. Results from an import.
+2. Results from an import

 == Changelog ==